thq4n/component_creator/doc/USAGE_GUIDE.md

 ### 3. Component Variants

-- Start with common variants (primary, secondary)
+- Start with the provided default variants (primary, secondary, outline, ghost)
-- Add variants as needed for your design system
+- Add custom variants as needed for your design system
 - Keep variant names consistent across components
+- Use the automatic variant parameter for consistency

 ### 4. File Structure